AgustaWestland AW101: VIP and other usage

 AgustaWestland developed a specialised luxury variant, the AW101 VVIP (Very Very Important Person, i.e. a head of state), aimed at business and VIP customers.
 As of April 2009, 15% of all AW101s sold were for VIP purposes.
 By September 2013, customers operating the VIP variant included Saudi Arabia, Algeria, Nigeria and Turkmenistan.

 The AW101 was being acquired by the United States Marine Corps under the VXX program as a replacement for the Presidential Marine One helicopters.
-Designated VH-71 Kestrel, the variant was heavily customised and equipped with various self-defense systems.
+Designated VH-71 Kestrel, the variant was heavily customised and equipped with various self-defence systems.
 However the programme encountered significant cost overruns and political opposition, which led to the procurement being scrapped in June 2009.
-After the cancellation, the delivered helicopters were sold to Canada for $164 million, where they were used as source of spare parts for its fleet of Agusta Westland CH-149 Cormorant search-and-rescue helicopters.
-Separately, the Marine Corps had also conducted studies into the adoption of the EH101 as a fallback option to the Bell-Boeing V-22 Osprey tiltrotor during the 1990s.
+After the cancellation, the delivered helicopters were sold to Canada for $164 million, where they were used as source of spare parts for its fleet of AgustaWestland CH-149 Cormorant search-and-rescue helicopters.
+Separately, the Marine Corps had also conducted studies into the adoption of the EH101 as a fall-back option to the Bell-Boeing V-22 Osprey tiltrotor during the 1990s.

-In April 2009, India ordered 12 AW101 to serve as executive transport helicopters for the Indian President and Prime Minister.
+In April 2009, India ordered 12 AW101 to serve as executive transport helicopters for the Indian president and prime minister.
 The selection followed field trial assessments between the AW101 and the Sikorsky S-92 held in 2008.
-However, the procurement was put on hold and subsequently cancelled due to the 2013 Indian helicopter bribery scandal, in which Finmeccanica, AgustaWestland's parent company, were accused of using bribery to win the contract.
+However, the procurement was put on hold and subsequently cancelled due to the 2013 Indian helicopter bribery scandal, in which Finmeccanica, AgustaWestland's parent company, was accused of using bribery to win the contract.
 The three helicopters delivered as part of the contract may be returned to the manufacturer as part of the arbitration process.

+Potential operators

+The Royal Norwegian Air Force is considering ordering the AW101 Merlins for anti-submarine use.